Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Branch-On-Input-Connection-Node.md

 5. Press Spacebar or right-click and select **Create Node**.
 Search for or locate the **Branch On Input Connection** node in the Create Node Menu, select the node, then click again or press Enter to add it to your Subgraph.

-6. Select the output port on your Property node to start a connection, and drag the connection to the Branch On Connection node's **Input** port.
+6. Select the output port on your Property node, and drag its new connection to the Branch On Connection node's **Input** port.

 7. Connect a node to the **Connected** port to specify the value Shader Graph should use when the **Input** port is connected on the Subgraph node in the parent graph.
 Connect another node to the **NotConnected** port to specify the value that Shader Graph should use when the **Input** port isn't connected.

-8. Connect any valid node to the **Output** port to tell Shader Graph what to do with the output value.
+8. Connect any valid node to the **Output** port to specify how Shader Graph should use the **Connected** or **NotConnected** value in your shader.

 ## Ports